 Prescription drug abuse can lead to opioid addiction, which leads to an increased risk of overdose and death.
 Millions of people struggle with prescription drug abuse every day, and it is often nearly impossible for them to stop using without the support of a team of addiction specialists.

-If you or someone you care about is suffering from an addiction to medications prescribed initially by a doctor, find out how prescription drug treatment at Alina Lodge can help.
+If you or someone you care about is suffering from an addiction to medications prescribed initially by a doctor, find out how prescription drug addiction treatment at Alina Lodge can help.
 Don’t hesitate to contact our Alina Lodge team confidentially online or call us at 833.685.1700 today.
 The first step in recovery is recognizing that there’s a problem.
 Sometimes, it helps to be able to identify common signs of prescription drug abuse.

 Phases of Prescription Drug Abuse